qmk/qmk_firmware/keyboards/matrix/m12og/rev1/readme.md

 Hold down ESC while plugging in the keyboard.
 The board will show up as a mass storage device on your computer.
 Drag and drop the compiled firmware .bin file into it.
 The board will automatically reset and load the new firmware.

-:no_entry: **DO NOT DO THIS ON A MAC OS COMPUTER!
+:no_entry: **DO NOT DO THIS ON A MAC OS SYSTEM!
 IT WILL PERMANENTLY BRICK THE KEYBOARD!!!**

 ---